atreyeem99/ORCA-keywords/README.md

 - `{ D * * * * C }` all dihedrals
 - `{ C N1 C }` the cartesian position of N1
 - `{ B * * C}` all bonds
+- `{ D 7 8 9 10 R } ` remove the dihedral angle defined by atoms 7, 8, 9 and 10